 Throughout my career, I have been fascinated by the motion of culture — how and why it makes its way through space and time.
 As early as my late undergraduate and early graduate student days, I began thinking about social transmission processes, at that point coming up with what I regard today as a principle of cultural motion: that culture gets transmitted in proportion to the interaction time between people and the perceptible objects in which the culture is made inter-subjectively accessible — spoken sounds, behaviors, objects.
 For example, the more we listen to a story, the better we understand it and the more likely we are to be able to transmit it to others in a form that resembles the story as we heard it.
 Similarly, the more a professional dancer works on a movement, the more likely they will be to accurately reproduce it.
 My attempt to develop the mathematical side of this interest can be found in "A Method for Measuring the Motion of Culture."
 My earlier book, Metaculture: How Culture Moves through the World," set the stage for this empirical work.

 However, most of my publications deal primarily with the qualitative analysis of cultural motion, with quantitative measures employed to augment the qualitative analysis.
 In addition to continuing experimental work, my recent research has focused on the ethnography of modern business corporations (see the review article, "Ethnographic Research on Modern Business Corporations, co-authored with Kyung-Nan Koh.
-My new synthesis of the corporations research will appear under the title "Corporations in the Flow of Culture" in 39 Seattle U. L. Rev. (forthcoming January 2016).
+My new synthesis of the corporations research has now appeared under the title "Corporations in the Flow of Culture" in the Seattle University Law Review.
 A little known publication that set the stage for this new work is "'No Carry-Over Parts': Corporations and the Metaculture of Newness."
 A recent piece is "Symbolic Force: A Corporate Revitalization Video and Its Effects," which draws on Victor Turner's idea of the dominant symbol, but places the corporate symbol in the context of cultural motion.
 A work that bridges my current research interests in corporations with that in citizenship and constitutions is the volume I edited entitled Corporations and Citizenship.

 I have been accumulating interview data for a project on comparative constitutional discourse, which also involves studying the discourse (words and phrases) in national constitutions, with a focus on circulation — how and why some fragments of discourse catch on and undergo replication in country after country.
 My article, "The Circulation of Secularism," is an exemple of this work.
 Cultural motion ideas also inform two conceptual pieces, one on "Citizenship as a Mode of Belonging by Choice," and the other on "Freedom and Culture."